jianfei/electron-var/README.md

 ### Share functions

-You can share methods too, but be aware that the method will run in the process they are defined.
+You can share methods too, but be aware that the methods will run in the process they are defined.
 For example:

 ```javascript